btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDev/ContributeDevTest.md

 This guide will show you how to manually test some common BTCPay features and assumes you already have your [Local Development Environment](ContributeDevCode.md) set up.
 Once you understand the basic testing actions, most other features can be manually tested in a similar way.

-## Setup Regtest Network & Local BTCPay
+## Setup Regtest Network & Local BTCPay Server

 First, be sure you have completed the following: